A BRIEF HISTORY OF DOVER, ENGLAND

 In the later 12th century King Henry II built a stone castle to protect Dover.
 In 1216 some barons tried to depose King John and they invited a French Prince and his followers to come to England to take the throne.
 The French laid siege to Dover Castle but they failed to capture it.
 However in 1295 the French attacked Dover and burned it.

 Despite the attack Medieval Dover flourished.
 In 1203 Hubert de Burgh (who later held Dover castle against the French) built the Maison de Dieu (house of God) where poor travelers could stay.
-In the Middle Ages people believed their sins would be forgiven if they went on long journeys called pilgrimages.
+In the Middle Ages people believed their sins would be forgiven if they went on long journeys they called pilgrimages.
 Many pilgrims came to England through Dover.

 Henry VIII closed the Maison de Dieu but in modern times it was used as a town hall and museum.